The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 • Price: Around $180-$300 per night.

 • Highlights: Modern design, spacious family suites, and great vegetarian-friendly dining options.
+The breakfast buffet alone is worth it.

 Pullman Kuala Lumpur City Centre Hotel & Residences